saavj/checkoutKata/README.md

 		[ quantity ] "for" [ price ]

-quantity to be a whole number
-price to be a positive integer - will accept decimals
+quantity to be a whole number that is bigger than 0 price to be a positive integer - will accept decimals